support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

-Dante and Beatrice First Meeting: 'On My Vision Spoke the Power' by Eleanor Fortescue Brickdale.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Dante and Beatrice First Meeting: 'On My Vision Spoke the Power' by Eleanor Fortescue-Brickdale.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images